Micka33/x-api-sdk-ts/README.md

 // Initialize the Twitter client const twitterClient = new TwitterClient({
-  oAuth1: { apiKey: '', apiSecret: '' }, // if you don't need the OAuth 1.0a, use empty strings
   oAuth2: { clientId, clientSecret, scopes, redirectUri, accessToken, refreshToken, tokenExpiresAt }, });
 ```